jackzheng2496/learningC/README.md

   error about accessing memory I wasn't suppose to.
 I guess this is because when strdup() allocated memory the string, it was specific to the string that was available during creation. -3/13/16
+- extern variables can be accessed globally.
+If they are defined before function usage, they do not need to be defined as extern in the functions.
+Otherwise, you are required to define them as extern variables before use, much like forward declaration of functions.
+Using global variables may cause unwanted actions to your program so it is generally not advised to use them lightly.
+  - 3/13/16